 At Elon, you will learn from dynamic professors who combine years of industry experience with a passion for teaching.
-The faculty include professional actors, musicians and dancers whose credits include performances in theatres, concert halls and opera houses on and off Broadway, throughout the nation and abroad.
-Among the faculty in the Department of Performing Arts are:
+The faculty includes professional actors, musicians, and dancers whose credits include performances in theatres, concert halls, and opera houses on and off-Broadway, throughout the nation, and abroad.

 Early experience on stage

 While classroom learning is critical, we view the stage as the laboratory in which to practice one’s craft.
 Throughout your academic career, you will have the chance to participate in productions including musicals, student-directed productions, plays, musical revues, recitals, singing ensembles, dance performances, workshops, readings, and masterclasses conducted by visiting industry professionals.
 Recent on-campus productions include The Bubbly Black Girl Sheds Her Chameleon Skin, We Will Rock You, Cabaret, Damn Yankees, The 1940’s Radio Hour, Once on This Island, The Wedding Singer, Sweeney Todd, American Idiot, Baby, The Drowsy Chaperone, Hello, Dolly!, Little Women, Cats, and Parade, in addition to our MT Box featuring new and devised works by up-and-coming musical theatre writers.